-Not a lot of people know this about me: I’m a Classically trained pianist and used to teach piano.
+I’m a classically trained pianist and used to teach piano.

 Hailing from Co.
 Tyrone in Northern Ireland, I attended the University of Life from 1992, graduation date pending!
-In all seriousness, I enjoy writing and have an NCTJ – an industry recognised Diploma in Journalism, and enjoy combining writing, communication and research.
-I once wrote for the local magazine, the Mid Ulster Focus in Tyrone.
+In all seriousness, I enjoy writing and have an NCTJ – an industry-recognised Diploma in Journalism, and enjoy combining writing, communication and research.
+I once wrote for the local magazine in Tyrone, the Mid Ulster Focus.

 At Wilderness Ireland as part of the Operations team since 2017, I have a thorough knowledge of hiking and hillwalking trails across Ireland.
 I’ve had the opportunity to complete Mountain Skills 1 (MS1) which was not only really fun but very educational – learning about map-reading, orientation and the basics of mountain navigation and safety.